-One of the things we focus on at the Commission is how to make things better for children and young people, particularly young people who live in out-of-home care, youth justice or who are involved with the child protection system.
+One of the things we focus on at the Commission is how to make things better for children and young people, particularly young people who are involved in the child protection, out-of-home care and youth justice systems.
 We do this through our inquiries, which let us look at particular issues in detail and make recommendations to the government about how things could be improved.

 Through our youth engagement work, we have worked with young people to design our inquiries and to make sure we create opportunities for children and young people to share their experiences with us, as well as their ideas for improvements.